JunJieLi0830/junjieli0830.github.io/index.md

 ## News and Updates

+- **Nove 2024**：Win the first-class scholarship for doctoral students from BUPT.
 - **July 2024**：Very excited to attend the IGARSS 2024 and present our two *oral* papers.
 See you in Athens!
 - **Jan 2024**: Gotten two *IEEE Trans* papers published!
 - **May 2024**: Supported by BUPT Excellent Ph.D.
 Students Foundation!